 Whilst we're putting in place this new system for dealing with our residual waste, a large part of our work is designed to help and educate people so we don't create the waste in the first place - saving valuable resources in the process.
-Our £110,000 Community Fund for 2016/17 will assist local groups, schools and other eco organisations in reducing, re-using and recycling waste and resources.

-Similarly, we will continue to give people helpful advice through visits to our two educational Recycling Discovery Centres at Gillmoss and Liverpool and the Southport Eco Centre, as well as engaging people through our attendance at the region's key events and festivals.
+We are re-focusing our efforts for 2017-18 onwards as part of our 'Behavioural Change Programme'.
+The £110,000 Community Fund for 2017/18 will assist local groups, schools and other eco organisations in reducing, re-using and recycling waste and resources.
+Similarly, we will continue to give people helpful advice through visits to our two educational Recycling Discovery Centres at Gillmoss and Bidston and the Southport Eco Centre, as well as engaging people through our advice given to the public at some of the region's key events and festivals.